EmEl-194/NextGen_employee-retention-performance-salary_sql_analysis/README.md

 - Improve performance consistency through targeted coaching
 - Optimise salary allocation and reduce pay inequities
 - Strengthen employee engagement and retention

+## Conclusion
+This SQL project provides a comprehensive analysis of employee retention, performance, and salary data for NextGen Corp.
+The findings highlight critical turnover issues in Marketing and Engineering, performance imbalances across departments, and weak alignment between salary and productivity.
+By addressing these insights through targeted retention programmes, career development initiatives, and performance‑based compensation, NextGen Corp. can strengthen workforce stability, improve employee satisfaction, and enhance overall organisational efficiency.
+This project demonstrates how SQL can be used to uncover actionable HR insights and support data‑driven decision‑making in both healthcare and non‑clinical business contexts.